zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_lifos.rst

 in the LIFO's linked list.
 Consequently, a data item that holds N bytes of application data requires N+4 bytes of memory.

 Any number of nanokernel LIFOs can be defined.
-Each LIFO is a distinct variable of type :c:type:`struct nano_lifo`, and is referenced using a pointer to that variable.
+Each LIFO is a distinct variable of type :cpp:type:`struct nano_lifo`, and is referenced using a pointer to that variable.
 A LIFO must be initialized before it can be used to send or receive data items.

 Items can be added to a nanokernel LIFO in a non-blocking manner by any context type (i.e. ISR, fiber, or task).

 Items can be removed from a nanokernel LIFO in a non-blocking manner by any context type; if the LIFO is empty the :c:macro:`NULL` return code indicates that no item was removed.
 Items can also be removed from a nanokernel LIFO in a blocking manner by a fiber or task; if the LIFO is empty the thread waits for an item to be added.

 Any number of threads may wait on an empty nanokernel LIFO simultaneously.
 When a data item becomes available it is given to the fiber that has waited